 Photo: Caroline Black and David Smedley in front of Tamzin’s winning artwork in Walker Morris boardroom and her winning picture in the Walker Morris Calendar Competition

-The client meeting rooms in Walker Morris new office are brought to life with the installation of 13 winning original works of art.
+The client meeting rooms in Walker Morris new offices have been brought to life with the installation of 13 winning original works of art.

-As part of Walker Morris’ continued and long-standing investment in the arts, the leading law firm launched an innovative competition, in partnership with Leeds Arts University, to commission 13 pieces of original artwork for its new office on Wellington Street.
+As part of Walker Morris’ continued and long-standing investment in the arts, the leading law firm launched an innovative competition, in partnership with Leeds Arts University, to commission 13 pieces of original artwork for its new office at 33 Wellington Street, Leeds.

 Winning Leeds Arts University student, Tamzin won the 2009 Calendar Competition when she was just 7 years old!
 Tamzin is now studying for a Foundation Diploma in Art & Design at Leeds Arts University and has secured a place at Goldsmiths University of London.